-Learn all you can about anxiety disorders.
+Learn all you can.
 Anxiety disorders can be tricky because your partner may "look" perfectly normal at the same time they're telling you they're having a panic attack.
 This might cause you to minimize what your partner is going through.
 "Oh, you're fine," or "Just relax," won't be particularly helpful or well-received comments.
-Reading reputable books or information on the Internet can help you realize that anxiety disorders are very real, and fortunately, also treatable.
-See the Resources at the end of this post for places to get started.
+Reading reputable books or information on the Internet can help you realize that anxiety disorders are very real, and, fortunately, treatable.

 Focus on accomplishments, no matter how small they may seem.
 When people are attempting to learn new behaviors, they respond much better to support and positive reinforcement than to criticism.
 Try to focus on the person's accomplishments, no matter how small they seem to you.
 For example, driving across a bridge for the first time can be a big deal for someone with panic disorder.

 Monitor your own behavior.
 Sometimes even well-intentioned behavior is actually harmful.
 For example, if you always answer the phone because you know that doing so is difficult for your loved one, you are enabling the fear to continue.
 Most likely, you've witnessed your loved one's extreme anxiety in such situations before and you don't want to see them suffer unnecessarily.
 And yet, for improvement to occur, a phobic person most experience the anxiety in order to work through it.
 Although this strategy may seem cruel in the short run, it's vastly more helpful in the long term.